PaulTitto/DataLearn/README.md

 # DataLearn

-DataLearn is My repo for Learning Everything about Data and anythings in data, u think this should be my journey
+DataLearn is My repo for Learning Everything about Data and anythings in data, u think this should be my journey to be Python Developer or Scarper Engineer.